XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 Before asking customers to create accounting relationships to its issuing address, a gateway should enable the DefaultRipple flag on that address.
 Otherwise, the gateway must individually disable the NoRipple flag for each accounting relationship that other addresses have created.

-The following is an example of using a locally-hosted `rippled`'s [`submit` command](reference-rippled.html#submit) to send an AccountSet transaction to enable the DefaultRipple flag:
+The following is an example of using a locally-hosted `rippled`'s [submit method][] to send an AccountSet transaction to enable the DefaultRipple flag:

 Request: